Sanofi-GSK delay their COVID-19 vaccine development as Astrazeneca partners with Russia

 Sanofi and Glaxosmithkline were awarded about $2.1 billion in July from the U.S. Operation Warp Speed to support development and large-scale manufacturing of their adjuvanted recombinant protein subunit vaccine, providing the federal government with 100 million doses.
 The companies also have supply deals with the U.K., Canada and Gavi, an international vaccine alliance.

-Meanwhile, the Russian Direct Investment Fund said Astrazeneca plc will incorporate one of two human adenoviral vectors from the Sputnik V vaccine in its clinical trials of AZD-122 by the end of 2020.
+Meanwhile, the Russian Direct Investment Fund said Astrazeneca plc will incorporate one of two human adenoviral vectors from the Sputnik V vaccine in its COVID-19 clinical trials by the end of 2020.

+Russia’s Sputnik V, a two-shot human adenovirus-based vaccine, hit 91.4% efficacy on day 28 after the first dose.
+The efficacy was greater than 95% 42 days after the initial dose based on data from volunteers who received both doses or placebo.

-A phase III interim analysis of Astrazeneca plc’s AZD-1222, a chimpanzee adenovirus vectored vaccine, demonstrated that the vaccine is safe and effective at preventing symptomatic COVID-19.
+A phase III interim analysis of Astrazeneca-University of Oxford’s AZD-1222, a chimpanzee adenovirus vectored vaccine, demonstrated that the vaccine is safe and effective at preventing symptomatic COVID-19.
+The vaccine’s 70.4% efficacy is above the required 50% threshold but significantly below that of mRNA vaccines.
+For instance, efficacy jumped to 95% from the 90% found in an interim analysis of Biontech SE and Pfizer Inc.’s mRNA vaccine, BNT-162b2.

+However, efficacy of AZD-1222 increased to 90% in a prime-boost arm of the trial in which volunteers received half a dose followed by a full dose.

+AZD-1222 has a leg up on the Sanofi-GSK vaccine: It demonstrated the same immune response in healthy people aged 70 as was seen in those ages 18 to 55, and the older people had fewer side effects, in a phase II trial.